kaizen-ai/kaizenflow/README.md

   ```

 3. **Environment Setup**:
-- Copy the `.env.example` file to `.env` and modify it according to your local environment settings.
+- Copy the `GITHUB_PAT=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` file to `.env` and modify it according to your local environment settings.

 4. **Running the Application**:
 - To start the application: